IGNF/myria3d/README.md

 A more detailed documentation on how to create a compatible, training-ready dataset from Swiss data is given in [this repo](https://github.com/CharlesGaydon/Colorize-SwissSURFACE3D-Lidar).

 #### Training
-Define your experiment setting in an experiment file in the `configs/experiment` folder.
+Once you have data, define your experiment setting in an experiment file in the `configs/experiment` folder.

-To try out your setting by overfitting on a single batch, try:
+To try out your setting by overfitting on a single batch of a Swiss dataset, run

 ```
 python run.py experiment=RandLaNetDebug.yaml